Straight to content

 Who contributes to the AWC?

 The major contributors to waterbird monitoring are volunteer birdwatchers who participate because they find counting birds enjoyable and rewarding.
 Many thousands of volunteers join the count every year, making it one of the largest citizen science programmes in the world.
-In most countries, the census is coordinated professionally, and in many countries, professionals also carry out much of the fieldwork (although often voluntarily).
-We also work closely with organisations implementing special species or regionally focused waterbird monitoring programmes.
+In most countries, the census is coordinated professionally.
+We also work closely with organisations implementing species-specific or regional waterbird monitoring programmes.

 Participants